camaraproject/Governance/ProjectStructureAndRole.md

 **Maintainers**

 Maintainers are first and foremost contributors that have shown they are committed to the long-term success of a sub-project.
 Contributors wanting to become maintainers are expected to be deeply involved in contributing code, pull request review, and triaging issues in the project for a minimum of three months and perform an ongoing contribution.

+**Changes in Maintainership**

+Changes in maintainership have to be announced on the Telco Global API Project mailing list.
+They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy)and formalized by changing the MAINTAINERS.md file of the respective sub project.

+A maintainer or committer may resign by notifying the team mailing list.
+A maintainer with no project activity for a year is considered to have resigned.
+Maintainers that wish to resign are encouraged to propose another team member to take over the project.

 Requirements